 - Install a carbon monoxide alarm in the hallway near every sleeping area in the home.

-- Call a service expert to see if an odor from a gas refrigerator's cooling unit is detected.
+- Call a service expert if you smell an odor from a gas refrigerator.
 While CO has no odor itself, it could mean there is a defect in the cooling unit which could be giving off CO.

-- Assure idling cars are properly vented, especially in snow.
+- Ensure idling cars are properly vented, especially in snow

 Available data

-Use the Explore CO Poisoning Data link on this page to access the following measures:
+Use the Explore CO hospitalization poisoning data link on this page to access the following measures:

 - Annual number of hospitalizations / ED visits